 DISTRIBUTION OF SAMPLES AND GIVEAWAYS

-All distributions either on the exhibit floor or at hotel(s) of business-like samples and giveaways is permitted provided that:
+All distributions of business-like samples and giveaways are only permitted on the exhibit floor and provided that:

 - they are priced at $10.00 a piece or less

 - there is no interference with adjoining exhibitors

 - the items must be in good taste